DAWN-Foundation/dawn/README.md

 # Make sure AVM is installed
 avm --version

-# Install the latest Anchor version
+# Install the Anchor version 0.29.0
-avm install latest
+avm install 0.29.0

-# Use latest Anchor version
+# Use the installed Anchor version
-avm use latest
+avm use 0.29.0

 # Make sure Anchor is installed
 anchor --version